6 Cybersecurity Risks of Agentic AI (and How to Address Them)

 Security teams must know what normal behavior looks like before an incident happens.
 Define baselines for each agent documenting typical API call patterns, standard data access volumes, expected tool invocation sequences and routine operation timing.

 Any deviation from this baseline should trigger immediate investigation.
-NIST and CISA require audit logs to be retained for a minimum of 90 days in tamper-proof storage.
+NIST and CISA recommend retaining audit logs for a minimum of 90 days in tamper-proof storage, a baseline that aligns with frameworks like FedRAMP and PCI-DSS.

 A compromised agent must not be allowed to move freely across the network.
-CISA specifically mandates network segmentation as a critical control for AI systems in operational environments.
+CISA specifically recommends network segmentation as a critical control for AI systems in operational environments.

 Deploy default-deny configurations where nothing gets in or out unless explicitly allowed, and monitor agent-to-agent traffic for anomalous patterns.

-If an agent’s action affects physical processes, safety systems or large financial transactions, CISA mandates that a human must approve it.
+If an agent’s action affects physical processes, safety systems or large financial transactions, CISA guidance recommends that a human approve it.

 The efficiency-security tradeoff is real: the operational efficiency that makes agentic systems valuable stems from reduced human oversight, yet that same independence creates security exposure.

-High-risk environments like financial services or critical infrastructure require more conservative approaches with mandatory approval gates.
+High-risk environments, such as financial services or critical infrastructure, require more conservative approaches with mandatory approval gates.

 Aembit’s Approach to Agentic AI Security

-The identity and access challenges created by agentic AI are not fundamentally new.
-They are amplified versions of the workload identity problems that have plagued distributed systems for years.
+The identity and access challenges created by agentic AI are amplified versions of the workload identity problems that have plagued distributed systems for years.

 The same principles that secure microservice-to-database communication apply to agent-to-tool interactions, but with higher stakes and faster execution speeds.